rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

-A third mitigation is that **Web APIs must strictly follow the read-only semantics of HTTP GET**, which is [not always followed by many Web APIs](cite:cites restful), either intentional or due to software bugs.
+A third mitigation is that **Web APIs must strictly follow the read-only semantics of HTTP GET**, which is [not always followed by many Web APIs](cite:cites restful), either intentionally or due to software bugs.

 Location
 : Data publishers